-Generation evaluated its Texas plants, comprised of the Handley, Mountain Creek and LaPorte generating stations, for potential impairment as of December 31, 2008, pursuant to SFAS No. 144, and concluded that there was no impairment.
-Generation's impairment test as of December 31, 2008 indicated that the plants' estimated undiscounted future cash flows exceeded the carrying values of the plants and, therefore, an impairment did not exist.
+Generation evaluated its Texas plants, comprised of the Handley, Mountain Creek and LaPorte generating stations, for potential impairment as of December 31, 2008, and concluded that there was no impairment, as the plants' estimated undiscounted future cash flows exceeded the carrying values of the plants.
 Due to the continued decline in forward energy prices in the first quarter of 2009, Generation again evaluated its Texas plants for recoverability as of March 31, 2009.

 As the estimated undiscounted future cash flows and fair value of the Handley and Mountain Creek stations were less than the stations' carrying values, the stations were determined to be impaired at March 31, 2009.
 LaPorte station was determined not to be impaired.
 Accordingly, the Handley and Mountain Creek stations were written down to fair value, and an impairment charge of \$223 million was recorded in operating and maintenance expense in Exelon's and Generation's Consolidated Statements of Operations in the first quarter of 2009.
-The fair value of the stations was determined based upon the provisions of SFAS No. 157 and considered the income (discounted cash flow), market (available comparables) and cost (replacement cost) valuation approaches in determining fair value.
-The actual proceeds that may be obtained from selling the plants would be dependent on the market conditions that exist at the time of any sale, terms and conditions of the sale agreement, and the actual combination of assets and liabilities transferred.
-These factors would impact the recognition of any potential gain or loss on sale.
+The fair value of the stations was determined using the income (discounted cash flow), market (available comparables) and cost (replacement cost) valuation approaches in determining fair value.

-During the second quarter of 2009, Generation assessed whether there had been any triggering events requiring an impairment assessment for any of its generating stations.
-Based on this analysis, it was determined that Generation did not have any triggering events requiring impairment assessments for any of its generating stations during the three months ended June 30, 2009.
+During the second and third quarter of 2009, Generation assessed whether there had been any triggering events requiring an impairment assessment for any of its generating stations.
+Based on this analysis, it was determined that Generation did not have any triggering events requiring impairment assessments for any of its generating stations during the three months ended June 30, 2009 and September 30, 2009.